nxp-imx/gtec-demo-framework/README.md

 ## Reasoning

-While writing this we currently have twenty-five OpenGL ES 2 samples, fifty-three OpenGL ES 3.x samples, fourteen Vulkan samples, eight OpenVG samples, two G2D samples, three OpenCL samples, two OpenCV samples, two OpenVX sample and four other samples.
-Which is *113 sample applications*.
+While writing this we currently have twenty-six OpenGL ES 2 samples, fifty-seven OpenGL ES 3.x samples, thirty three Vulkan samples, eight OpenVG samples, two G2D samples, three OpenCL samples, two OpenCV samples, three OpenVX sample and four other samples.
+Which is *136 sample applications*.

-The demo framework currently runs on at least four platforms so using a traditional approach we would have to maintain 113 * 4 = *452 build files* for the samples alone.
+The demo framework currently runs on at least four platforms so using a traditional approach we would have to maintain 138 * 4 = *552 build files* for the samples alone.
-Maintaining 452 or even just 114 build files would be an extremely time consuming and error prone process.
+Maintaining 552 or even just 138 build files would be an extremely time consuming and error prone process.
 So ideally, we wanted to use a build tool that supported

 1. Minimalistic build description files, that are used to ‘auto generate’ real build files.